|

 have worked very well because there would be

 conflict and conflict brings drama.
+The later episodes were

 disappointing.
 I know that when they came on, I